FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 21st October 2016 @ 2.30pm.md

 amended, a copy of which had been circulated to Members.
 He also confirmed that all the

-required documentation in relation to the co-option had been received and was in order.--- **2**
+required documentation in relation to the co-option had been received and was in order.
+---
+**2**

 Proposed by Councillor Sheahan (J);